 Study duration: Logically, the length of the study should be the proposed time between screenings if this were put into practice.
-A follow-up period of 25 years is therefore proposed in AMALFI to allow for further research.
+This will be achieved through the assessment of the secondary outcome of mean times with AF diagnosed at 5 years.
+However, a follow-up period of 25 years is proposed in AMALFI to allow for further research.

 AF detection with usual care (opportunistic screening): The rate of opportunistic detection of AF in this population is unclear.
-Data from a 2014/2015 screening initiative across Dorset Clinical Commissioning Group reported opportunistic detection of SCAF in 0.7% of 61,000 people over the age of 65 who had a one-off pulse check while attending a flu clinic.31 However the proportion of attendees receiving a pulse check varied considerably between practices, ranging from 8% to 78% of individuals, with an average of 51%.
-So, among all those aged \geq 65 years old SCAF may only be detected opportunistically in about 0.3-0.4% per annum.
+Data from a 2014/2015 screening initiative across Dorset Clinical Commissioning Group reported opportunistic detection of SCAF in 0.7% of 61,000 people over the age of 65 who had a one-off pulse check while attending a flu clinic.
+However the proportion of attendees receiving a pulse check varied considerably between practices, ranging from 8% to 78% of individuals, with an average of 51%.
+So, among all those aged ≥65 years old SCAF may only be detected opportunistically in about 0.3-0.4% per annum.